optimAero/optimAeroPX4SIL/README.md

 QGC must be connected in order to use the joystick when flying via PX4.
 In QGC, the joystick may be set up once PX4 is running and connected to Simulink.
 Plug in a joystick (an Xbox or PS5 controller has been tested successfully), click the Q in the top left, then Vehicle Setup, then Joystick.
 Select the correct Active Joystick, and it is recommended to assign some buttons to ARM and ACRO flight mode.

-## Adding Custom Vehicle Configuration

-To add a custom vehicle configuration, the Simulink model and the PX4 configuration file, along with other files, must be changed.

 ## PX4 SIL Flight Log Locations
 `build\px4_sitl_default\rootfs\log\`